shajra/nix-project/doc/project-developing.md

 }
 ```

-Note that bindings we have in scope include our dependencies (bound to `inputs` above) and flake-parts top-level module arguments (bound to the `topLevelModArgs` attribute set above).
-These are [documented fully in the flake-parts documentation](https://flake.parts/module-arguments.html).
+Note that bindings we have in scope include our dependencies (bound to `inputs` above) and `flake-parts` top-level module arguments (bound to the `topLevelModArgs` attribute set above).
+These are [documented fully in the `flake-parts` documentation](https://flake.parts/module-arguments.html).

-If you don't need the top-level arguments when defining your outputs, you can call flake-parts with a simpler form, as done in the scaffolded project:
+If you don't need the top-level arguments when defining your outputs, you can call `flake-parts` with a more straightforward form (though our scaffolded project uses top-level arguments):

 ```nix
 {